dcordero/FocusTvButton/README.md

 ![](art/buttonObjectLibrary.png)

-Then changes the value of "Custom Class" to "FocusTvButton", and changes the Button type to "Custom" to avoid the default focus behaviour.
+Then change the value of "Custom Class" to "FocusTvButton", and the Button type to "Custom" to avoid the default focus behaviour.

 ![](art/buttonCustomClass.png) ![](art/buttonTypeCustom.png)